The days following the success within the Vinrul stronghold were a blur.

 Donathan chuckled, then paused, looking at Sionis with realization.
 “You’re serious?”

 “Well, it’s a bit unorthodox, but I suppose it’s not an unreasonable request.
 May I dare ask why you’re seeking this access?”

 “You know I grew up there,” I said, thinking of my youth.
-“I haven’t seen Dalaran since the Third War.
+“I haven’t seen Udiria since the Third Invasion.
 I’d like a chance to see home again.”

 “No,” Evanor said flatly.
 “I’m sorry, but that’s not possible right now.”